limzykenneth/DynamicRecord/README.md

 mongo_pass=database_password
 ```

+A command line tool `dynamic-record` is included to initialize your environment to be able to run DynamicRecord on.
+You can run `npx dynamic-record init --help` to see what the available options are.
+If you want to setup a `.env` file with the appropriate entries for the environemnt variables of DynamicRecord, you can run `npx dynamic-record init` with the option `-e` and follow the step by step setup.
+You will need a running database server and credentials to the database to be able to use DynamicRecord.

+## Usage
+Although the API is more or less as how we wanted it to be, changes can still occur.
+Documentation of the API is available at [https://dynamic-record.js.org/](https://dynamic-record.js.org/)

-You will need to setup a database on your own (for now, we may add setup scripts at some point).
-An empty database is enough to get started with a user that has `readWrite` access.
+A database initialized with the included `dynamic-record` tool is enough to get started with a user that has `readWrite` access.

 Next we look at Dynamic Record in a bit more detail.
 Dynamic Record is split into three main parts:
 * [`DynamicSchema`](#dynamicschema)